EU-OSHA/oira.statistics.deployment/README.md

     # make all

-This sets up everything in one go.
+This sets up everything in one go except for creating the databases - you may need to do this as a privileged user, so it's not included by default.
+See "Creating the Databases" for instructions.

 ### Step-By-Step